 Secondly, find out what level of technical support your chosen web host is able to offer.
 As a new website owner, you may need some extra help getting your website up and running.
 Look for a host that can provide 24/7 support every day of the year.

 Some web hosts offer a money back guarantee, which means you can try out the service with no risk.
 For example, hosting.co.uk offers a 30-day money-back guarantee.
-We’re sure you’ll love the hosting service we offer, but if you don’t, we’re happy to return your payment.
+We’re sure you’ll love the hosting service we offer, so take the time to review our services or request a free consultation here.